Attorney Sean Logue Appears in Court with Washington Councilman

 The Washington Councilman is free on bail.
 The judge set the amount - $25,000 - in an earlier hearing.

 Staniszewski was charged with a summary open container count and with driving under the influence one afternoon at the end of August.
 Staniszewski had parked his car in the middle of East Wheeling Street, so that it was blocking traffic, and had passed out behind the wheel.
 When awakened, he was glassy-eyed and slurring his words, and tried to give his credit card to the city police officer when asked to hand over his driver’s license.
 Opened bottles of liquor were found on the floor in the back seat.
 The councilman was transported to Washington Hospital, where he refused a blood test.
 He was belligerent with officers and with the police chief.

-State law requires that a DUI charge received ten years or more after another one be treated as a first-time DUI.
-First time DUI offenders are given a chance to complete a program that often involves rehab, community service, and the installation of an ignition interlock device.
+State law requires that a OVI charge received ten years or more after another one be treated as a first-time OVI.
+First time OVI offenders are given a chance to complete a program that often involves rehab, community service, and the installation of an ignition interlock device.
 Successful completion of the program is followed by charges being dismissed, and allows for expungement of the charges from the driver’s record.
 The goal of the program is to educate drivers with an eye to reducing the likelihood of reoffending.

 Councilman Staniszewski is halfway through his current term.
 He was re-elected to his seat in 2017, for four years.